The Complete Guide to Headless CMS - Quintype

 Back when the mainstream World Wide Web, which was around 25 years ago, there wasn't much in the way of content management systems as there wasn’t much content, either!

 In the mid-1990s, professionals across industries were finding it difficult to display a normal HTML page properly.
 Dynamic pages existed solely for the E-commerce platforms.
 Everybody was trying to get dynamic pages with Perl, Cold Fusion, etc.

 By the late 1990s, other languages for the web started coming up, for example the PHP and with this, people started figuring out ways for site owners to be able to edit content on websites.
-People started writing codes for (CMSs).
+People started writing codes for Content Management Systems (CMSs).
 This new system allowed users to upload pictures, create stories and make interesting web pages.
 And here is when the CMS growth set sail.

 CMS started to be commercialized.
 By the year 2000, these were used by bigger magazines and newspapers with a six-digit implementation figure.
 And with this, the introduction and invention of open source CMSs began - including Mambo, Drupal, and others.
 These were marginally used until 2004 which marks the prime use of CMS and continuous development for its primary use.

 As more open-source platforms got attention, private companies began playing in the space.
 Adobe and other big shots followed suit and quickly, there were hundreds of CMS platforms to choose from.

 A Headless CMS removes the presentation layer from your CMS.
 Your CMS manages content, and disseminates this content via APIs, allowing you to build multiple consumer channels, including your website.
 This technique is known as Content as a Service and solves multiple of the problems mentioned above.